 One of the most common problems with the Mercedes-Benz W221 S-Class is the failure of the rear-level sensor.
-The level sensor rusts over time and breaks off, causing the car to lower to the grown or rise all the way up.
+The level sensor rusts over time and breaks off, causing the car to lower to the ground or rise.

 Background

 It is my first Mercedes, and it’s been treating me well.
 I ran into my first issue with it a couple of weeks ago.
-I drove into work in the morning and had no issues, a normal drive.
+I drove into work in the morning and had no issues; it was a normal drive.
 I drove home for lunch, and on my way down my driveway, the rear sounded and felt stiff.

 I saw both sides of the rear were lowered to the top of the rear tires behind the wheel wells.
 Low rider!
 The front was fine.
 I hooked up SDS and ran the quick test to see if it would throw a code.
 It did not.
 I also did not have the front dash warning about not driving because the car was too low.
 Next, I ran the pneumatic tests.